alwaysbegrowing/bond-docs/protocol/bonds/simple.md

 ### Competitive yields

 Both yield farming and simple bonds offer competitive yields.
 Historically, yield farming has provided 10-20% variable returns but those have compressed recently due to decreases in farming token prices.
-We expect lenders to earn 10-15% return on simple bonds issued through Porter.
+We expect lenders to earn 10-15% return on simple bonds issued through Arbor.

 ### Sustainable returns